-Notary Services are available by appointment only.
+Notary Services are limited and available by appointment only.
 Set up your appointment using the link to the appointment site elsewhere on this page.
 These appointments are exclusively for notary services, not for visa services, not for social security services, nor for any other consular service.

 With the exception of the Affidavit of Civil Status, we only notarize documents for presentation in the United States.
 We cannot provide notary services on an emergency, or walk-in basis and you must come with all documents properly prepared for the notary to sign.

 How to prepare for your visit to the Consulate General for a notarial service:

 Before you come to the Consulate General review your document(s) carefully and make sure you understand the document(s).
 If a document is not clear, check with the office or organization requiring the notarized document or your legal adviser.
 Consular staff can’t explain your document(s) to you.
 IMPORTANT: If your name is pre-printed in your document, make sure it matches the name in your identity document exactly.
 A name discrepancy may prohibit the Consular Officer from notarizing your document.

 Mark every page where the notary needs to sign, with a marker or a sticker protruding from the right side of the document.
 Clarify which pages should be attached to each other.
 E.g., if pages are marked 1 of 3, 2 of 3 and 3 of 3, clip them together with a paper clip.
 These pages will be grommeted together at the Consulate.

 Fill in the document(s) with the appropriate names, places and dates and other information.
 However, DO NOT SIGN your document(s).
 You will be asked to sign under oath at the Consulate General, in front of the Notarizing Officer.

 Set up an appointment.
 See the box called “an appointment is required” on the right.